Faculty & Instructors

 In 2015, Allen joined a company that provided technology and commissary services for jails where he worked as VP for product and business development and president until he left in late 2017.
 He is currently working as Chief of Staff for the Hennepin County Sheriff's Office in Minneapolis.

-Jason A. Brown currently serves as the Chief Deputy of the Henderson County (NC) Sheriff’s Office.
-In this position he is directly responsible for the strategic planning and day to day supervision of the entirety of the agency’s operations, from Patrol and CID to Detention and Support Services.
-Chief Deputy Brown began his career in law enforcement in 1996, and has served with the Cary Police Department, Transylvania County Sheriff’s Office and the Georgia Bureau of Investigation.
-His past assignments have included patrol Deputy and supervisor, violent crimes investigator, supervisor in Professional Standards.
+Jason A. Brown currently serves as the City Manager for the City of Claremont, North Carolina.
+As the City Manager, he is responsible for service delivery across a spectrum of municipal operations, including police, fire, public services, utilities, planning, recreation, and administration.
+Prior to this position he served 23 years in law enforcement, most recently as the Chief Deputy of the Henderson County (NC) Sheriff’s Office.
+In that position he was directly responsible for the strategic planning and day to day supervision of the entirety of the agency’s operations, from Patrol and CID to Detention and Support Services.
+His previous assignments included patrol officer and supervisor, violent crimes investigator, supervisor in the Office of Professional Standards and Major over the Operations Bureau.
 From 2012 to 2014 he served and the project manager for Sheriff Charles McDonald’s agency-wide human resources project, revamping the entirety of the agency’s human resource function, from hiring, transfer and promotion to job descriptions, performance appraisals and strategic planning.
-His most recent position was as Major over the Sheriff’s Office Operations Bureau.

-Chief Deputy Brown holds a Bachelor’s Degree in Criminal Justice, as well as a Master’s Degree in Public Affairs from Western Carolina University, and is a graduate of the 131st Administrative Officers Course at the Southern Police Institute-University of Louisville.
-Chief Deputy Brown’s primary areas of study are strategic planning and management and constitutional law.
-He is a state certified general, officer safety/ readiness and specialized firearms instructor, serving as an adjunct instructor at the North Carolina Justice Academy and Blue Ridge Community College where he specializes in search and seizure/constitutional law, use of force, and legal updates.
-He also teaches in the area of strategic management for the Southern Police Institute-University of Louisville.
-Chief Deputy Brown and his wife, Melanie, have two children.
+His primary areas of study are operational performance, strategic planning/management and change management.
+As a state certified general, officer safety/ readiness and specialized firearms instructor, Mr. Brown has, and continues to, serve as an adjunct instructor at the North Carolina Justice Academy, Blue Ridge Community College and Catawba County Community College in the areas of search and seizure/constitutional law, use of force, firearms and legal updates.
+He also teaches in the areas of operational performance and strategic management for the Southern Police Institute-University of Louisville.

 PTO (Police Training Officer) Basic Course and PTO Implementation Course